tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/maintenance-philosophy.md

 ## Risk-based maintenance

-This is the explicit direction of travel and the best-attested part.
+This is the explicit direction of travel and the part the public record is clearest on.
 Stedin describes moving away from the static intervals a supplier specifies at handover toward dynamic maintenance driven by the condition of an asset and its risk of failure, on the reasoning that an installation exposed to sea air needs attention sooner than one in a sheltered setting, and that condition-and-risk targeting is more effective and efficient (from the implementation partner Gemba's